 The executable model file of a Serializer-Deserializer (SERDES) transmitter or receiver contains up to five functions: “AMI_Resolve”, “AMI_Resolve_Close”, “AMI_Init”, “AMI_GetWave” and “AMI_Close”.
 The interfaces to these functions are designed to support three different phases of the simulation process: initialization, simulation of a segment of time, and termination of the simulation.

 These functions (AMI_Resolve, AMI_Resolve_Close, AMI_Init, AMI_GetWave and AMI_Close) should all be supplied in a single executable model file, and their names and signatures must be as described in this section.
-If they are not supplied in the executable model file named by the Executable sub-parameter, then they shall be ignored.
-This is acceptable so long as:

-The entire functionality of the model is supplied in the executable model file.

-All termination actions required by the model are included in the executable model file.
+The executable model files may reference other dynamic libraries as long as they are part of the operating system, or are delivered together with the executable model file by the model maker.
+To prevent failures related to dynamic library dependencies, models should be tested on each platform released using a dynamic library checking tool such as ldd or Dependency Walker on a “clean” system which has only an operating system installed that is compatible with the IBIS-AMI models being tested.

 The five functions can be included in the executable model file in one of the following four combinations: